python/cpython/PCbuild/readme.txt

-This extracts all the external subprojects from http://svn.python.org/external via Subversion (so you'll need an svn.exe on your PATH) and places them in ..\.. (relative to this directory).
+This extracts all the external subprojects from http://svn.python.org/external via Subversion (so you'll need an svn.exe on your PATH) and places them in ..\externals (relative to this directory).
 The external(-amd64).bat scripts will also build a debug build of Tcl/Tk; there aren't any equivalent batch files for building release versions of Tcl/Tk lying around in the Tools\buildbot directory.
 If you need to build a release version of Tcl/Tk it isn't hard though, take a look at the relevant external(-amd64).bat file and find the